 In conclusion, both machines can cut non-metals well, but the Shapeoko 4 is much better at milling aluminum and metals in general.

 The clear winner in this section is the Shapeoko 4.

 |Steel||No||Yes (with coolant)|

 Winner: Shapeoko 4

 Speeds and Feeds Comparison: X-Carve vs Shapeoko 4

 The feed rate is the speed at which the cutting bit moves in the X and Y directions while cutting.

-The exact feed rate you need to use will depend on your material being cut, depth of cut, type of bit and the spindle RPM.
+The exact feed rate you need to use will depend on the material being cut, the depth of cut, the type of bit, and the spindle RPM.